padmassun/btap_gather_results/README.md

 *This is the same as `/var/lib/docker/volumes/osdata/_data/server/assets/results/` on the host machine.*

-Use `ls -1 | wc -l` to verify that the outputed number of folders corresponds to the total number of datapoints in the AWS dashboard.
+There will be one folder with the analysis ID in this directory.
+Go into the analysis results folder and use `ls -1 | wc -l` to verify that the outputed number of folders corresponds to the total number of datapoints in the AWS dashboard.

 Type `exit` to go back into the host machine.
 The prompt should now say `ubuntu@ip-xx-xx-xxx-xxx:~$`.